PrincetonUniversity/ClearMapCluster/README.md

 # ClearMapCluster

 T. Pisano's parallelization to a cluster of C. Kirst's ClearMap software (https://idisco.info/clearmap-2/) for use on a cluster using a slurm based scheduler.
+Written for Python 3.7+.
 Installation instructions at bottom of this read me.
 Modifications by Zahra M.

 ## *Descriptions of files*:
 For the most part ClearMap was not touched.
 Changes include, but not limited to:

 * `sub_clearmap_cluster.sh`:
 	* .sh file to be used to submit to a slurm scheduler
-	* this can change depending on scheduler+cluster but generally batch structure requires 2 variables to pass to run_clearmap_cluster.py:
+	* this can change depending on scheduler+cluster but generally batch structure requires 2 variables to pass to `run_clearmap_cluster.py`:
 		* stepid = controlling which 'step' to run
 		* jobid = controlling which the jobid (iteration) of each step
 	* Steps: